TPO vs. PVC: Which is better?

 Offering innovative, energy efficient and cost effective roofing solutions to house owners and businesses, TPO roofs are dirt, algae and bacteria resistant.
 The flexibility and durability of the membrane also makes it highly resistant to punctures, and wear and tear.
 A TPO roof can also withstand the damaging ultraviolet and chemical exposure without losing its efficiency.
 This is because hot air welded seams are 3 to 4 times greater in strength as compared to EPDM adhesive and tape seams.

 TPO is also well designed to meet the increasing demand of green roofing materials.
-As an environment friendly solution, with solar reflective properties and a light color, TPO roofs result in lesser amounts of energy being wasted through HVAC systems.
+As an environment friendly solution, with Solar reflective properties and a light color, TPO roofs result in lesser amounts of energy being wasted through HVAC systems.
 Being chlorine free, TPO is also one of the few roofing materials which can be recycled completely to be used in the manufacturing process again.

 PVC (Polyvinyl Chloride)